-A History of Mobility in New Mexico uses the archaeological record to chart Indigenous and settler mobility in northern New Mexico.
+A History of Mobility in New Mexico uses the often-enigmatic chipped stone assemblages of the Taos Plateau to chart patterns of historical mobility in northern New Mexico.

-Drawing on spatial patterning and geo-chemical sourcing evidence across archaeological landscapes, the book examines the distinctive mobile modalities of human societies, showing evolving logics of movement—residential, logistical, pastoral, and settler colonial.
-In particular, it focuses on the diversity of ways that Indigenous Peoples have used and moved across the Taos Plateau landscape from deep time into the present.
-This analysis is grounded in critical Indigenous philosophy, which applies core principles within Indigenous thought to the archaeological record in order to challenge conventional understandings of occupation, use, and abandonment.
+Drawing on evidence of spatial patterning and geochemical analyses of stone tools across archaeological landscapes, the book examines the distinctive mobile modalities of different human communities, documenting evolving logics of mobility—residential, logistical, pastoral, and settler colonial.
+In particular, it focuses on the diversity of ways that Indigenous peoples have used and moved across the Plateau landscape from deep time into the present.
+The analysis of Indigenous movement patterns is grounded in critical Indigenous philosophy, which applies core principles within Indigenous thought to the archaeological record in order to challenge conventional understandings of occupation, use, and abandonment.

 Table of Contents

 3. Notes on Indigenous Style